Skip to content

 Command Comparison

-Launches a supervisor attached to a terminal.
+Launches a client attached to a terminal.
 Designed for interactive use:

 sbsh